17 Helpful Tips for a More Comfortable International Flight

 10. Take photos of your luggage

-While I talked about the potential for lost luggage in the point about a carry-on, this is another tip that is also helpful if that happens.
+While I talked about the potential for lost luggage in the last tip, this is important enough to mention all on its own.

-After you’re packed and before you give away your luggage, or perhaps even at home, snap a photo of all your luggage.
+After you’re packed and before you give your luggage at the check-in counter, or perhaps even at home, snap a photo of all your luggage.

-In the event that it gets delayed/lost, having a photo will be helpful and make filling out the report much quicker.
+If it gets delayed/lost, having a photo will be helpful and make filling out the report much quicker.
+Plus it helps prove that it is yours.

-It’s happened often enough that they have gotten pretty good at quickly getting the luggage to you.
-Having photos makes it even easier.
+It’s happened often enough that they have gotten pretty good at quickly getting the luggage to you but having photos makes it even easier.

 11. Dress nice but comfortable